 - Formulate and lead an athletics advisory council that consists of faculty, staff, students (ASI and SAAC leaders), alumni and community members; participates in community events and activities; engages in the governance and leadership of the NCAA and the CCAA.

-This position requires a Bachelor’s degree with a preference of sports administration, business management, public administration or related field and at least five years of progressively responsible, related administrative experience that includes leadership and direct supervision of employees, and managing complex budgets.
+This position requires a Bachelor’s degree with a preference of sports administration, business management, public administration or related field and at least five years of progressively responsible, related administration experience that includes leadership and direct supervision of employees, and managing complex budgets.
 In addition, it is expected that the qualified candidate possess the following knowledge, skills, and abilities:

 - Comprehensive understanding of intercollegiate athletics and sports management within higher education and an understanding of the role of intercollegiate athletics at a state-supported CSU system

-- Demonstrated commitment to diversity, equity, and inclusion and in leading an athletics program at an urban university
+- Demonstrated commitment to diversity, equity, and inclusion and in leading an athletics program at urban university

 - Commitment to academic excellence and the ability to work effectively with many different constituencies

-- Evidence of a high degree of accessibility and openness to students, faculty, and staff
+- Evidence of a high degree of accessibility and openness to students, faculty and staff

 - Proven ability to lead a team of skilled athletic professionals effectively and make tough personnel decisions when necessary